IBM/openapi-to-graphql/README.md

 An example application exposing GitHub's public REST-like API via OASGraph can be found [here](https://oasgraph-github.mybluemix.net/) ([source code](https://github.ibm.com/apiharmony/oasgraph-oauth-github-example)).

+Our research paper, "Generating GraphQL-Wrappers for REST(-like) APIs", describes the challenges of building OASGraph and evaluates it against 959 publicly available OAS (and successful creating GraphQL interfaces for 89.5% of those OAS).
+It can be found [here](https://arxiv.org/abs/1809.08319).

 ## Characteristics

 * **Data-centric**